 The church was under the control of the Franciscans until the 18th century, when the ruler Daher al-Omar passed it to the Greek Catholics.

-A view of the church in 1900 is seen here on the right.
+A view of the church in 1900 is seen here:

 “Site of the synagogue” -1900 – p/o American colony collection – Library of Congress